Updated June 15, 2023

 Group 2 connected to TGT_NOT_NULL ( Expression O_FLAG=’NNULL’)

-The performance of joiner condition can be increased by following some simple steps.
+The performance of the joiner condition can be increased by following some simple steps.